-If you haven’t guessed it already, this is about Niantic’s new ‘Augmented Reality’ (AR) game Pokemon Go that has taken the world by a storm.
-Technically speaking it’s a location-based smart phone game which overlays characters meant to be captured in real time onto our screen.
-This basic but innovative AR work-around and it’s marketing, has made the Experience of AR real and available to the large scale masses.
+If you haven’t guessed it already, this is about Niantic’s new ‘Augmented Reality’ (AR) game Pokemon Go that has taken the world by storm.
+Technically speaking it’s a location-based smart phone game which overlays characters meant to be captured in real time onto your screen.
+This basic but innovative AR work-around and its marketing has made the Experience of AR real and available to the large scale masses.
 It’s simple, magnificent and effective.
-It is this accessible immersive experience that sets Pokemon Go apart from other trans media games.
+It is this accessible immersive experience that sets Pokemon Go apart from other trans-media games.

-Pokemon Go is literally changing our behavior- it motivates, engages and keeps us busy and moving.
+Pokemon Go is literally changing players' behaviour - it motivates, engages and keeps them busy and moving.
 But why is this game so appealing?
 How can we learn from it?
 Let’s break it down and get to the mechanics of the phenomenon it’s creating.

 It's all in the game

-Pokemon Go is a success because they took into consideration and overcame their user’s barriers such as: the social pain of the clunky AR glasses, the expense behind it, the new learning required, absence of apps to use AR, retention of attention and so on.
+Pokemon Go is a success because it took into consideration and overcame user’s barriers such as the social pain of the clunky AR glasses, the expense behind it, the new learning required, the absence of apps to use AR, retention of attention and so on.
 This user centric attitude is native to Pokemon Go and the industry it belongs to.